CAL FIRE Fire Hazard Severity Zone Map Update

 The draft map and other information is available at http://osfm.fire.ca.gov/FHSZ

-The public comment period closed April 4, 2023.
+The public comment period will close August 9, 2023.
 At this time CAL FIRE Office of the State Fire Marshal is reviewing all comments received during the public comment period.
 For further information regarding the adoption process, please visit the OSFM FHSZ Maps page.

 Written comments can be sent to CAL FIRE through email at FHSZcomments@fire.ca.gov or by U.S. mail at Office of the State Fire Marshal C/O FHSZ Comments, California Department of Forestry and Fire Protection, P.O.
 Box 944246, Sacramento, CA 94244-2460.